 If you're on campus without your laptop and need to work on a paper, access the internet or check your EagleConnect account, you can visit any of UNT's computer labs.

 Having computer trouble?

 Here's a nightmare… you spent all night cramming to finish a 10-page paper for your American History class and there are only 45 minutes left until class starts and the paper is due.
 You start printing the paper and nothing happens.
-You could panic, or get help from the Computing and Information Technology Center Helpdesk.
+You could panic, or get help from the University Information Technology Helpdesk.